bishwaranjans/ChatClient/README.md

 ## Solution Architecture:

 DDD approch has been used for designing the architecture of the solution by clearly segregating the each responsibility with clear structure.
 Our client is segregated into two part i.e. Console and REST Api.
-The console part covers the Task 1 and REST API covers Task 2 and Task 3.
+The console part covers the Task 1 and REST API covers Task 2 and Task 3. .NET 5.0 and VS 2019 is required to run the solution.

  - **ChatClient.Console** : It is console based user interface of our solution signifying starting of the application and further processing for identifying a user and receiving as well as displaying messages based on the subscribed "Subject".
 This is the entry block of our program.
  - **ChatClient.Domain** : Responsible for representing concepts of the business, information about the business situation, and business rules.
 State that reflects the business situation is controlled and used here, even though the technical details of storing it are delegated to the infrastructure.
 This layer is the heart of our solution.